 As some gameplay and action play out, the text reads, “When our two heroes cross paths the fate of the universe awakens.”
-From there, we get quick lines from more characters, shots of more environments, including a majestic, castle-like city, and some massive enemies that are both fantastic, such as dragons, and futuristic, like a flame-spewing robot.
+From there, we get quick lines from more characters, shots of more environments (including a majestic, castle-like city), and some massive enemies that are both fantastic (dragons) and futuristic (flame-spewing robot).

 Overall, this trailer had little substance in terms of story or characters, but outside sources have sprouted up with much more information.
 Just like in Star Ocean: The Second Story, Star Ocean: The Divine Force will use the dual-protagonist system.
 Our two leads in this game, who we saw in the trailer, are named Raymond and Laeticia.
 Raymond is the captain of the ship we saw in the trailer, named the Ydas, and hails from a more technologically advanced civilization.
 On the other hand, Laeticia is a princess as well as a knight from the planet the crew finds themselves on, which is still early on in developing technologies.

 Raymond is detailed as being from a planet not associated with the federation, called Verguld.
 He captains the Ydas for his family’s company named Lawrence Logistics and cares deeply for his crew.